kdardoufa/CollectIP/README.md

 -	Using REST APIs to collect IP Address from Prime Infrastructure
 -	Using Nornir to collect live data from your infrastructure

+Make sure you edit the contents of the .py files to set the name of your PI server and the credentials for the API user.

 Get_All_IPs_from_PI.py
 The script includes a couple of functions.
 - getDeviceGroups gets a list of all the device type groups in Prime.